unconnect/learnPython/README.md

 # Following the Pythons Tutorial
-Personal collection of some of the tutorial relevant code snippets.
+I began the Python Tutorial while in holiday.
+This ist my personal collection of some of the tutorial relevant code snippets.